Deploys the GTFS RT stack so users can register feeds and publish to them from the Owntrack mobile app manage.rt.gtfs.zone

 Service routing

-Subdomain routing from the internet through Traefik to each service, with data-layer connections.
+Hostname routing from the internet through to each service, with data-layer connections.
+The edge is home-docker's Traefik, which passes *.gtfs.zone through untouched by SNI; the cluster's own Traefik terminates TLS.

 stateDiagram-v2